ryanflorence/react-router-restore-scroll/README.md

 You can look at `modules/RestoreWindowScroll.js` and `modules/RestoreScroll.js` to see at which points in a React app these methods are all called.

+We'll pull `useHistoryRestoreScroll` out into it's own package on npm eventually so that this use-case isn't required to bring in stuff that depends on React and React Router.

 ## Difference from [taion/scroll-behavior](https://github.com/taion/scroll-behavior)